Andy-Borch/ORNL-Work/README.md

-# ORNL-Work
-This repo contains the code written for my summer 2025 internship at Oak Ridge National Lab.
-All code is run inside an Anaconda environment.
+# LLM-Enabled Workflow for HPC Scheduling Practices

+This repository contains part of a larger workflow designed to aid in the understanding of job submission patterns and job scheduling behaviors on supercomputing systems such as **Frontier** at Oak Ridge National Laboratory (ORNL).

+Specifically, this repository includes code that:

+- Processes CSV files generated from earlier stages of the workflow
+- Generates a variety of plots to visualize HPC job data (e.g., job durations, queue times, node usage, etc.)

+## Background

+This project was developed during a summer internship at **Oak Ridge National Laboratory**.
+It forms one piece of a modular pipeline that analyzes job scheduler logs and outputs visual insights to support research into HPC resource utilization.

-## Interactive plots:
+## Full workflow
-- .html files are plots that are interactive. download them and open them in a browser to view and interact with them